UtaUtaUtau/nnsvslabeling/README.md

 Just follow the steps that the plugin gives you.
 It supports stringing together phonemes to notes.
 It supports the Japanese phoneme set that NNSVS, CeVIO, Sinsy, NEUTRINO, and Synthesizer V uses.

+Japanese is coded in differently to support suffixes on vowels.
+This was mostly an idea that my friends and I thought of.
+In that case, Japanese hopefully supports `VS` where `V` is the vowel and `S` is the suffix. (e.g. falsetto could be `aF`, `iF`, and so on)

 It also supports ARPAbet and X-Sampa for other languages, but stringing CCs is a bit primitive, and it only cuts them at the middle.

 It will always separate the phonemes `sil`, `pau`, `cl`, `br`, and `vf`.